What is the customer context graph?

 - Relationships — How entities connect: identity resolution links, account membership, cross-device associations

-- Activity timeline — A chronological log of every interaction from every source: pageviews, form submissions, Stripe charges, Slack messages, email threads, call transcripts
+- Activity timeline — A chronological log of every interaction from every source: pageviews, form submissions, Stripe charges, support tickets, Slack messages, email threads, calls, and calendar events

-- Facts — Temporal assertions about each customer that capture what it means, not just what happened: churn risk signals, expansion opportunities, competitive evaluations, champion changes, and more
+- Facts — Temporal assertions about each customer that capture what it means, not just what happened: churn risk signals, expansion opportunities, support escalations, competitive evaluations, champion changes, and more

 How does Outlit build the graph?